 The world constantly changes.
-The problem facts used to create a solution, might change before or during the execution of that solution.
-There are different situations (which can be combined):
+The planning facts used to create a solution, might change before or during the execution of that solution.
+There are 3 types of situations:

 - Unforeseen fact changes: For example: an employee assigned to a shift calls in sick, an airplane scheduled to take off has a technical delay, one of the machines or vehicles break down, ...
-Use backup planning. - Impossible to assign all entities now: Leave some unassigned.
-For example: there are 10 shifts at the same time to assign but only 9 employees to handle shifts.
-Use overconstrained planning. - Unknown long term future facts: For example: The hospital admissions for the next 2 weeks are reliable, but those for week 3 and 4 are less reliable and for week 5 and beyond are not worth planning yet.
-Use continuous planning. - Constantly changing problem facts: Use real-time planning.
+Use backup planning. - Unknown long term future facts: For example: The hospital admissions for the next 2 weeks are reliable, but those for week 3 and 4 are less reliable and for week 5 and beyond are not worth planning yet.
+Use continuous planning. - Constantly changing planning facts: Use real-time planning.

-Waiting to start planning - to lower the risk of problem facts changing - usually isn't a good way to deal with that.
+Waiting to start planning - to lower the risk of planning facts changing - usually isn't a good way to deal with that.
 More CPU time means a better planning solution.
 An incomplete plan is better than no plan.